 Embarkation will occur in the late afternoon, after which your vessel will sail down the historic Beagle Channel, which transects the Tierra del Fuego archipelago in the extreme south of South America.
 Expect an air of anticipation as you depart!

 There are many activities to keep you engaged while you are at sea.
 Learn to identify seabirds that glide alongside the ship, or attend dynamic presentations by your Expedition Team.
 You will be prepped on safety procedures for Zodiac cruises and shore landings, and also be given instructions for getting the most out of your optional kayaking adventures (extra cost), a truly intimate way to experience Antarctica.

-After enjoying South Georgia from a distance, head towards its dark sandy beaches to find a protected bay for your first land excursion.
-Landing sites on South Georgia are varied and are largely determined by the weather conditions of your voyage.
-Whichever landing sites you visit, they provide you with wildlife encounters that cannot be enjoyed anywhere else on earth.
+After enjoying South Georgia from a distance, we’ll head toward its numerous beaches to find a bay for your first excursion.
+Landing sites are varied, largely determined by the weather conditions of your voyage.
+The sites you visit will provide you with wildlife encounters unrivaled anywhere else on Earth.

-One of the most significant sites you visit on the island is located on Grytviken.
-This is one of the first whaling stations established in sub-Antarctic waters.
-Many travelers find this place of special appeal as it is home to the remains of one of the best known Antarctic explorers, Sir Ernest Shackleton.
+One of the most significant sites you will visit on the island is Grytviken.
+This settlement is one of the first whaling stations established in sub-Antarctic waters.
+Grytviken possesses a special appeal largely because it’s the site of the grave of Sir Ernest Shackleton, one of the most famous Antarctic explorers.

 Say goodbye to the king penguins, as your next destination is Antarctica!
 Your days at sea are filled with presentations and lectures led by your Expedition Team, who will prepare you for the wildlife that will greet you upon your arrival.
 In between activities, spend time chatting with your shipmates over a drink at the bar.